William Lawrence is currently working on a musical, Dance On The Moon.

 ‘… It provides endless questions about who Nijinsky really was, his sexual colours and the illness that destroyed him.
 While Lawrence leaves us to let our imagination gallop, he structures his writing with inspired efficiency and great detail of the protagonists’ lives is unfurled… absorbing and credible.’

-William Lawrence recently wrote the introductions for two novels by Robin Maugham published by Valancourt Books 20th Century Classics in 2019 - The Servant and The Wrong People.
+William Lawrence recently wrote the introductions for two novels by Robin Maugham, published by Valancourt Books 20th Century Classics in 2019 - The Servant and The Wrong People.

 1971 – 1981

-PA to the late Viscount Maugham, known as the writer, Robin Maugham.
+PA to the writer, Robin Maugham.

 Took down in dictation, typed, and worked creatively on the following projects: